How to travel cheap and handle problems

 A better answer for traveling cheap might be to schedule a trip ‘home’ and slowly work your way back west, or north, etc. Move in the general direction of ‘home’ – doing slow travel on the way.

-Before you set off on your adventure, accept that as a budget slow traveler, you might not see your family for extended periods of time — and — your family might have zero interest in catching up with you on your travels.
+Acceptance is the answer.
+Before you set off on your adventure, accept you might not see your family for extended periods of time — and — your family might have zero interest in meeting you abroad.

 When people ask for money

-Beggars ask you for money, including while you are dining at a street side cafe or a beach joint they could never afford.
+Beggars ask you for money, including while you are dining at a street side cafe they could never afford.

 How to solve the beggar problem

-Our monthly budget breakdowns always have a charity/gift category, like this one from 2022.
+Our monthly budget breakdowns always have a charity/gift category, like this one from 2022, and this one from late 2024.
+We give varying amounts each month — we do what we can.

 10 challenges on how to travel cheap: Solved!